Regain Confidence With Cosmetic Dentistry

-Fortunately, more aesthetically pleasing composite, ceramic and acrylic filling materials are available today.
+Fortunately, more aesthetically-pleasing composite, ceramic, and acrylic filling materials are available today.
 These materials more closely match your teeth, but they are no more permanent than metal fillings and can be more expensive.

-Even with the greatest personal dental care you may find that your adult teeth are just a little out of place.
+Even with the greatest personal dental care, you may find that your adult teeth are just a little out of place.
 If you already have relatively straight teeth with minor gapping, bonding could be used to fill in the gaps or realign them.
-If you have a mouth full of damaged or discolored teeth, porcelain veneers may be your best option.
+If you have a mouth full of damaged or discolored teeth, porcelain veneers could be your best option.
 With veneers, the existing tooth is ground down and the veneer becomes the new front exterior shell.
 Veneers also help with cosmetic restorations for patients with enamel damage from long-term bulimia or methamphetamine usage.

 If your teeth are decayed beyond repair or missing entirely, you still have options.
-Depending on the location and number of teeth lost, missing teeth can be replaced using dental bridges, dental implants and partial dentures.
-If your decay advances with gum periodontal disease and becomes beyond repair, dental implants provide an aesthetically pleasing permanent solution.
+Depending on the location and number of teeth lost, missing teeth can be replaced using dental bridges, dental implants, and partial dentures.
+If your decay advances with periodontal disease and becomes beyond repair, dental implants provide an aesthetically pleasing permanent solution.